reed3867/Bootcamp-Elk/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+Load balancers are placed in-front of the Filebeat, Metricbeat and Docker containers for DVWA.
+The Load Balancer distributes the load data across multiple VM's, which helps to avoid any single point failure or excessive workload on any one VM's.
+What is the advantage of a jump box?
+The advantage of the a jump box is that it precisly allowsIt's an origination point prior to connecting to other servers or questionalble websites.
+It also routes the admins to connect to it before completing any administrative tasks

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- _TODO: What does Filebeat watch for?_
+- _TODO: What does Filebeat watch for?
+It monitors log files or locations you specify.
-- _TODO: What does Metricbeat record?_
+- _TODO: What does Metricbeat record?
+It records the metrics from the system and services on your server.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.